Serratus anterior muscle: Other animals

 The muscles of the shoulder can be categorized into three topographic units: the scapulohumeral, axiohumeral, and axioscapular groups.
 Serratus anterior forms part of the latter group together with rhomboid major, rhomboid minor, levator scapulae, and trapezius.
 The trapezius evolved separately, but the other three muscles in this group evolved from the first eight or ten ribs and the transverse processes of the cervical vertebrae (homologous to the ribs).

 Functional demands have resulted in the evolution of individual muscles from the basal unit formed by the serratus anterior.
-In primitive life forms, the main function of the axioscapular group is to control the movements of the vertebral border of the scapula: fibers concerned with the dorsal movement of scapula evolved into the rhomboids, those with ventral motion into serratus anterior, and those with cranial movements into levator scapulae.
+In primitive tetrapods, the main function of the axioscapular group is to control the movements of the vertebral border of the scapula: fibers concerned with the dorsal movement of scapula evolved into the rhomboids, those with ventral motion into serratus anterior, and those with cranial movements into levator scapulae.
 The evolution of the serratus anterior itself has resulted in (1) grouping of its distal and proximal fibers, (2) size reduction of its intermediate fibers, and (3) the insertion of its dominant superior and inferior parts onto the superior and inferior angles of the scapula.

 In primates, the thoracic cage is wide and the scapula is rotated onto its posterior side to have the glenoid cavity face laterally.
 Additionally, the clavicle takes care of medial forces.
 In cursorial mammals (for example the horse and other quadrupeds), the scapula is hanging vertically on the side of the thorax and the clavicle is absent.
 Therefore, in climbing animals, the serratus anterior supports the scapula against the reaction forces of the free limb and exerts high bending forces on the ribs.
 To sustain these forces, the ribs have a pronounced curvature and are supported by the clavicle.
 In cursorial animals, the thorax is hanging between the scapulae at the serratus anterior and pectoralis muscles.